Delhi

 • Preoperative Testing

 A pleomorphic adenoma is a benign tumour of the lacrimal gland that can cause discomfort.
-Thankfully, Pristyn Care in your Delhi offers advanced treatments to address this issue effectively.
+Thankfully, Pristyn Care in your offers advanced treatments to address this issue effectively.

 Lateral Orbitotomy